isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 his children mirrors his dedication to being fully present at work and at home.
 He fondly recalls their latest adventures, from night safaris and river explorations to bird park escapades.
-Through nurturing his children, he has also mastered the art of effective communication, which he realises is applicable in his professional life.</p>
+Through nurturing his children, he has also mastered the art of effective communication, which is also applicable in his professional life.</p>
 <p>For Vernon, the best Father's Day present is the presence of his children,
 whose laughter and love bring immeasurable joy to his life.
 Seeing his children after a long day drives away fatigue and fills him with happiness.</p>
-<h4><strong>Prof Derek Hausenloy: Heartbeats in the Lab and Home</strong></h4>
+<h4><strong>Prof Derek Hausenloy: Striking Steady Rhythm and Balance at Work and at Home</strong></h4>
 <p>Prof Derek Hausenloy is the Executive Director of <a href="https://www.cadence-cvd.sg/" rel="noopener noreferrer nofollow" target="_blank">Cardiovascular Disease National Collaborative Enterprise (CADENCE)</a> and
 a Cardiologist, who embraces the journey of fatherhood alongside his commitment to cardiovascular research.
 With a 16-year-old daughter Reiko and an 18-year-old